 TBD This is a placeholder to power on the cryocooler warm-up heaters.
-This activity is not performed until the RCM is integrated and the heaters are connected to a power supply.
+This activity is not performed until TVAC with the RCM is integrated and the heaters connected to a power supply.
 Until then, skip this step, including the time jump to CA-37hr.

 Time jump to start of cryocooler warmup heating (First Cube -33 hr, approximately CA-37hr).
 Under GSEOS menus, select SCE Cmds -> MET -> Set MET and enter a value of “1074761862.000” to update the mission elapsed time counter.
 Click OK.